-I’m very excited to post that I’ve just finished composing a work: World as Lover, World as Self, for solo piano and orchestra, commissioned by the Donaueschinger Musiktage for a premiere at the 100th Anniversary (!) edition of the festival on 16th October this year.
+I’m very excited to post that I’ve just finished composing a work: World as Lover, World as Self, for solo piano and orchestra, commissioned by the Donaueschinger Musiktage for a premiere at the 100th Anniversary (!) edition of the festival on 15th October this year.
 The work is written for the fabulous pianist Tamara Stefanovich with the Orchestre Philharmonique du Luxembourg conducted by Ilan Volkov.
-It’s scored for a suitably Covid-times-sized orchestra of 23 players*
+It’s scored for a suitably Covid-times-sized orchestra (see below*)

 The work is divided into 4 movements: